 The Craftsman compound miter saw is rated number one by Consumer Search.
 It is also priced a little higher, at just over $200.
 Although, it does come with all of the basic accessories.
 This saw would be great for anyone needing to cut molding or anything else requiring angle cuts.
 Reviewers say it is foolproof because it has an automatic angle finder on it that transfers the correct miter settings to the saw automatically by moving the fences instead of the blade.

 Makita Compound Miter Saw

-This Makita compound miter saw is a mid price option, at about $160, with a lot of power.
+This Makita compound miter saw is a mid price option, with a lot of power.
 It has a 15 amp motor with a dual post compound pivoting arm.
 It cuts 52 degrees right and 47 degrees left with nine positive stops at 15, 22 1/2, 30 and 45 degrees left or right.
 This saw has had many positive reviews.

 Bosch Sliding Compound Miter Saw

 The most expensive option is the Bosch sliding compound miter saw.
 However, if you do a lot of wood working, it might be a luxury worthwhile.
 A nice benefit is that the saw provides a Bosch exclusive axial glide system that allows wider cross cuts and better alignment.
 This particular model puts the controls to the front of the saw which make it fast and easy to make adjustments while working on a project.
 The single bevel slide mechanism moves the blade easily and fluently through the cut every time.
 There is never any dangerous binding to worry about.